 Based on the existence of workhouse accounts, St Margaret appears to have set up in a workhouse as early as 1692.

-The separate parish of St John the Evangelist was formed in around 1724 from the southern part of the ancient parish of St Margaret.
+The separate parish of St John the Evangelist was formed in 1727 from the southern part of the ancient parish of St Margaret.
 The two parishes continued to operate jointly in matters such as poor relief.

 The Grey Coat School